iOLIGO/ioligo/docs/oligo.md

 The negative target region targeted by the oligonucleotide.
 The format refers to the origin attribute.

+### hkmer

+The [high frequency k-mers](https://github.com/gmarcais/Jellyfish/blob/master/doc/Readme.md#Counting-high-frequency-k-mers) target region targeted by the oligonucleotide.
+The format refers to the origin attribute.

 ### origin_tools

 Record the tools used by origin, including tool name, version, and parameters, separated by semicolons, like '`{tools;version;params}`' or '`{tools1,tools2;version1,version2;param1,param2}`'.